edgio-docs/edgio-docs/guides/applications/v7/performance/response.md

 - **hec**: Cloud worker handler errors count.
 The number of errors, such as `540 {{ PRODUCT }} Out of Resources` or `549 {{ PRODUCT }} Project Crashed`, encountered by this instance of the cloud worker handler. <!--(errors with level 1)-->
 - **hrss**: Cloud worker handler resident set size.
 The amount of memory, in MiB, occupied by the code segment, heap, and stack of this instance of the cloud worker handler.
 - **ht**: Cloud worker handler time.
 The total time, in milliseconds, it took this instance of the cloud worker handler to process the request (i.e., receive the request, proxy the request, fetch the response, and sending the response back to client).
-- **hcs**: Cloud worker handler cold-start.
+- **hcs**: Cloud worker handler cold start.
 Returns `true` when this instance of the cloud worker handler was initiated by this request.
 Otherwise, returns `false`.
-- **hcst**: Cloud worker handler cold-start time.
+- **hcst**: Cloud worker handler cold start time.
 Returns the value of the `ht` metric as measured by the request at which the `hcs` metric was set to `true`.
 - **sid**: Cloud worker server ID.
 The unique ID for the instance of the cloud worker server that processed the request.

   The cloud worker server component is responsible for importing your project code, starting your app (e.g., Next.js) and executing your compute functions.
 This ID is updated whenever your project is restarted due to a fatal error.